 Take your time.
 You will not overcome fear or squelch negative beliefs about yourself overnight.
 Get to know people slowly.
 If they seem trustworthy and treat you right, that is a signal to move closer.
 Find your allies, if any, within your extended family.

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Scapegoating, Low Self Esteem, Anxiety, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in recovery from Scapegoating, Low Self Esteem, Anxiety, Depression, Grief and Addictive Behaviors.